tpbilton/GUSMap/benchmarks/smaller_rfEst/README.md

 When an operation is marked as `atomic` it is guaranteed that only one process will perform that operation at a given time.
-Therefore it is best to try to avoid `atomic` operations if possible, since they can result in a process spending time waiting for other processes to complete the operation before it can proceed.
+Therefore it is best to try to avoid `atomic` operations if possible, since they can result in a process spending time waiting for other processes to complete an operation before that process can proceed.
 However, sometimes `atomic` operations are required.

 ```c
 #pragma omp parallel for